JamieBort/Portfolio-Website/Revamp2020.md

 1. Fix CSS selectors - make uniform.
 Have them make sense/be semantic.
 Started.
 2. Fix appearance for mobile design.
 Specifically
 	* the devs@rtp image in the bio
-	* and the hight of the footer and header.
 	* the font size(s) in the cards are too small.
+	* current fonts don't look right - address this.
 	* email page is not displaying correctly for mobile.
+	* cards are smooshed - have them stack on onto of the other/next.
+	* and the hight of the footer and header.
+	* (later on) navigation header
-	* navigation header should be replaced with a hamburger menu.
+		* should be replaced with a hamburger menu.
+		* and/or change the layout so that the projects section is to the right of the bio.
+And the connect with me is to the right of the projects section.
 	* possibly more
+	* lastly, remove the `<h3>` from the index file that reads:

+		Please excuse the mess; particularly when viewing this website from a mobile device.
+I'm rebuilding it from scratch while I work on other projects.
+So this may take some time.
+The changes will be incremental.

 	To this end the
 	* ~~current changes in this `Revamp2020` branch will be merged into the `dev` branch~~.